deep-web-solutions/wordpress-framework-helpers/README.md

 * Most old validation API has been renamed to casting.
 * Added array validation.
 * Replaced all references to `sprintf` with `wp_sprintf`.
+* Fixed some bugs in the `Users` class.
+* Overall performance tweaks.

 ### 1.3.2, 1.3.3 (May 25th, 2021)
 * Added more security helpers.